Regional Node Planning Grant Program

 Eligible Applicants

-The lead Applicant Organization is required to be a:
+The primary applicant and fiscal agent (Applicant Organization) is required to be a:

 • Public or private non-profit Missouri research institutions, including institutions of higher education; or